Elizabeth Williams Berry

-Elizabeth Williams Berry (June 21, 1854 – March 26, 1969), who became known as Mother Berry some time after 1900, was an Australian-born jockey who rode in multiple nations disguised as a man, using the name Jack Williams.
+Elizabeth Williams Berry (died March 26, 1969), who became known as Mother Berry some time after 1900, was an Australian-born jockey who rode in multiple nations disguised as a man, using the name Jack Williams.
 After moving to the United States about 1900, she married, and gained the nickname "Mother" after being granted custody of a runaway boy.
 She retired from jockeying to become a horse trainer.
-Berry and her husband settled in Helena, Montana, where, at age 111, she was declared the oldest person in Montana at the time.
-She lived to see women ride as licensed jockeys in 1969 and died at age 114.
+Berry and her husband settled in Helena, Montana, where Berry lived until her death in 1969.

 Biography

 Berry's family were Welsh and had settled in Australia.
-She was born in Melbourne on 21 June 1854.
-Berry started racing horses at age six.
+Her exact age, however, isn't exactly clear (Note: Berry claimed a birthdate of June 21, 1854.
+However, this would not only make her the oldest person from Oceania ever recorded, but also the oldest person ever at the time of her death.
+Berry also claimed to have won a race at Moonee Valley Racecourse at age ten, despite the track not existing when she claimed to be ten years old.
+If she had in fact won a race at that course at age ten she would have been born in 1873 or later.
+Berry also may have been older than claimed at the time of her first victory, but no evidence exists to support this theory.).
+Berry started racing horses at roughly age six.
 Her father provided tutors to come to her home twice a week to provide for Berry's education.
-Her first racing win was at age 10, when she placed first on the Moonee Valley Racecourse.
-She started racing professionally under the name of Jack Williams when she was 13 years old.
+Her first racing win was when she placed first on the Moonee Valley Racecourse.
+She claims to have started racing professionally under the name of Jack Williams when she was 13 years old.
 In order to look the part of a boy, she wore traditional racing silks on the track, and off the track donned a Bowler derby and smoked cigars.
 She went on to race, disguised as a man, for more than 24 years as a jockey in Australia, England, France, Italy, New Zealand and South Africa.
 During her jockeying career, she was and weighed 96 lb.
 She told the Independent-Record that she won around 4,200 races during her career.